ashley-ferreira/ashley-ferreira.github.io/_pages/awards.md

 ## Conference Travel

-* Conference on Computer Vision and Pattern Recognition (CVPR) DEI funding to participate in CVPR 2024
+* Conference on Computer Vision and Pattern Recognition (CVPR) DEI funding to participate in CVPR (2024)

-* SNOLAB & McDonald Institute funding to participate in 2024 Canadian Association of Physicists Congress
+* SNOLAB & McDonald Institute funding to participate in Canadian Association of Physicists Congress (2024)

 * University of Waterloo funding to participate in:
-    * Canadian Undergraduate Physics Conference 2022
+    * Canadian Undergraduate Physics Conference (2022)
-    * Canadian Undergraduate Physics Conference 2023
+    * Canadian Undergraduate Physics Conference (2023)
-    * Canadian Conference for Undergraduate Women in Physics 2024
+    * Canadian Conference for Undergraduate Women in Physics (2024)

-## Fully Funded Summer Schools
+## Fully-Funded Summer Schools

-* Astromatic 2022 run by the Ciela Institute
+* Astromatic (2022), run by the Ciela Institute
     * "the first edition of a week-long undergrad hackathon combining machine learning and astrophysics.
 15 outstanding undergraduate students from 8 different countries"

-* Canadian Astroparticle Physics Summer School 2021 run by the McDonald Institute
+* Canadian Astroparticle Physics Summer School (2021), run by the McDonald Institute

 Awards given to me individually unless otherwise noted.